meelock/random-ideas-textures-for-minecraft-mods-P/README.md

 first things first:
-this is just a repo of random ideas and textures (yeah idk why i made this) so some may be flawed or broken!
+this is just a repo of random ideas and textures (yeah IDK why I made this) so some may be flawed or broken!

-welp ideas here we come!
+welp, ideas here we come!

-idea 1 level 1: lazer/electric fences that use the ambient current of redstone. first they will just do dammage to every thing, then i will (maybe) add redstone consumsion, and then maybe after that player configureableity.
+idea 1 level 1: laser/electric fences that use the ambient current of Redstone. first they will just do damage to everything, then I will (maybe) add Redstone consumption, and then maybe after that player configurable. adding onto that, maybe tesla coils which shock mobs around them, maybe if I become a wizard I would add slab versions of the fences/and diagonal versions.

-idea 2 level 2: plastic... plastic plastic plastic... soz i just really liked the plasticraft mod so basicly i would just add plastic then plastic tnt then kevlar armor, then automated plastic, then rubber, then oil refining and burning... welp im getting ahead of my self. :P
+idea 2 level 2: plastic... plastic plastic plastic... soz I just really liked the plasticraft mod so basically I would just add plastic, then plastic TNT, then kevlar armor, then automated plastic, then rubber, then oil refining and burning... welp I'm getting ahead of myself. :P

-idea 3 level 2: runic dungeons... and lots of loots! basicly there are dungeons that spawn all around the world with verious weapons armor trinkets baubles, all that can work togather to make some really intresting setbounses!
+idea 3 level 2: runic dungeons... and lots of loots! basically there are dungeons that spawn all around the world with various weapons armor trinkets baubles, all that can work together to make some really interesting set bonuses!

 idea 4 level 3: verious gunpoweder related items